Become part of the most popular trading market by opening a trading account with AvaTrade today!

 The Forex Market

 When going to a store to buy groceries, we need to exchange one valuable asset for another – money for milk, for example.
 The same goes for trading forex – we buy or sell one currency for the other.
-The currencies in the pairs are referred to as one against another.
+The currencies in the pairs are referred to as “one against another”.

 There are three types of forex pairs; Major pairs, Minor pairs and Exotic pairs.
 The major pairs always involve the USD, and are the most traded ones.
 The seven major pairs are EURUSD, USDJPY, GBPUSD, USDCAD, USDCHF, AUDUSD and NZDUSD.
 In the minor pairs the major currencies are traded between each other, excluding the USD.
-These can be EURGBP, CHFJPY and others.
+These can be EURGBP, GBPJPY and others.
 The exotic pairs have one major currency and one minor, such as EURTRY, USDNOK and many more.

 Forex Trading Basic Terms

 Usually a quote will be presented with four numbers after the dot, for instance 1.2356.
-In the case of EURUSD it means for every Euro the trader wishes to buy he will have to invest 1.2356 US dollars.
+In the case of EURUSD, for every Euro the trader wishes to buy he will have to invest 1.2356 US dollars.
 Any change in the currency value will usually be seen on the fourth figure after the dot, mainly known as a pip.
 The spreads, gains and losses will usually be presented in pips.

-Some other terms of the online forex trading world are Going long and Going short, which stand respectively for ‘buying’ and ‘selling’.
-A trader who speculates the market will rise is called a ‘Bullish Trader’, while on the other side stands the ‘Bearish Trader’, who is more on the defensive side.
-In accordance, the terms ‘Bull Market’ and ‘Bear Market’ are used to describe the way the market goes.
+Some other important terms to know in online forex trading include ‘Going long’ and Going short, , which stand respectively for ‘buying’ and ‘selling’.
+A trader who believes that the market will rise is called a ‘Bullish Trader’ – Imagine a bull charging ahead aggressively..
+While on the other side stands the ‘Bearish Trader’, who is more on the defensive side – imagine a bear hiding in the woods behind a tree.
+Accordingly, the terms ‘Bull Market’ and ‘Bear Market’ are used to describe the direction the market goes.